 How to Get to Tashirojima Island

 Tashirojima has two ports, the Ōdomari Port (大泊港) in the north and the Nitoda Port (仁斗田港) in the south.
-Although there is a higher chance of wild cat encounters around Nitoda Port, it is more recommended to enter Tashirojima from Ōdomari Port since it is closer to a few attractions such as the Cat Shrine.
+Although there is a higher chance of wild cat encounters around Nitoda Port, entering Tashirojima from Ōdomari Port is more recommended since it is closer to a few attractions, such as the Cat Shrine.